 In the AFTN, this function is called long-term retention, and the retention duration is specified as being 30 days.
-There is no duration specified in the SARPs, however the SARPs provisions are intended to offer the same level of functionality (traceability and originated traffic recording) as currently provided in the AFTN.
+Similar provisions are included in the ATSMHS SARPs, with the goal of offering the same level of functionality (traceability and originated traffic recording) as currently provided in the AFTN.

-Within a given AMHS Management Domain, the place where the originated traffic is recorded is a local matter.
-This may be done e.g. at the originating ATS Message Server, at the originating ATS Message User Agent, or at a specifically dedicated system by ad-hoc means.
+Within a given AMHS Management Domain (see 2.1.3.1 for the definition of this concept), the place where the originated traffic is recorded is a local matter.
+This may be done e.g. at the originating ATS Message Server (at its Submission/Delivery port), at the originating ATS Message User Agent, at the ATS Message Server where the message exits the AMHS Management Domain (at its exit Transfer port), or at a specifically dedicated system by ad-hoc means.
 At an AFTN/AMHS Gateway, there is no need to record the entire generated AMHS messages, since a message generated at an AFTN/AMHS Gateway as the result of the conversion of an AFTN message has already been logged in the AFTN for long-term retention.